MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 2. Domain User Credentials aren't provided or incorrect.
 3. OU Path for AD Domain isn't provided.

-**Resolution**: Check which cause matches and try to resolve the issue.
+**Resolution**: Check the cause and accordingly try to resolve the issue.

 ### Issue: Static IP already in use